-The four (4) nominees standing for election as directors of the Company at the Annual General Meeting are set forth below.
-Three (3) of the nominees (75%) are independent directors, while the remaining director, is a member of management (25%).
-Refer to Corporate Governance Disclosure for a discussion of the factors considered in determining independence of the nominees listed below.
+The four (4) nominees standing for election as directors of the Company at the Annual General Meeting are set forth ahead.
+Three (3) of the nominees (75%) are independent directors, while the remaining director is a member of management (25%).
+Refer to Appendix A Corporate Governance Disclosure for a discussion of the factors considered in determining independence of the nominees listed ahead.